 DC-DC converters and solar regulators crank up the voltage to around 14.5V to charge your battery faster.
 This elevated voltage is acceptable during recharge and is indicated on battery datasheets as cycle voltage.
 Chargers sense the current flow and once the current flow reduces below a certain setpoint this is interpreted as the battery being fully charged and the voltage is reduced back to float level (about 13.8V).
 If you have a load that regularly draws current (like a fridge) then the DC-DC converter or solar regulator will interpret this as the battery requiring a charge and will crank up the voltage accordingly.
 The charge voltage will be cranked up whenever the load is running even if the battery is already fully charged.
 This is a problem.
 The fully charged battery will be experiencing overcharge.
 Grid corrosion will increase, temperature will increase and pressure will increase.
 Venting could occur and battery life will decrease.

 This is a serious problem for designs utilising DC-DC converters.
 Since the DC-DC converter is running all the time whenever the engine is running there’s a high chance that the battery will experience overcharge conditions regularly.
-The problem is less for solar regulators since this will impact the battery only when the solar panels are deployed and typically after an overnight cycle down where the battery is in a discharged state of charge.
+The problem is less for solar regulators since this will impact the battery only when the solar panels are deployed and typically after an overnight cycle down where the battery is in a discharged condition.

 A solution for those running DC-DC converters is to separate the loads via some additional relays and circuitry.
 Some DC-DC converter vendors may offer their own solution.
 This problem can be avoided completely by using a voltage sensing relay instead of a DC-DC converter.
 For those using solar, find a solar regulator with dedicated load terminals and run your loads from these terminals.
 The solar regulator is configured to differentiate the current between the load and the charge terminals so that it will elevate the voltage only when the battery is sinking significant current and not when the loads are running.
 If you don’t do this the regulator cannot distinguish between the load and charging the battery and will elevate the voltage whenever the loads are drawing current.